-As for any early 90's OS, installing Amix is not completely straight-forward.
-Here are some notes to help you thrue the process either on real hardware or in WinUAE Amiga emulator on a PC.
+As for any early 1990's operating system (especially Unix), installing Amix is not completely straight-forward.
+Here are some notes to help you through the process on either real hardware or in WinUAE/FS-UAE emulators on a PC.

 Configure WinUAE to use the following options.
 Options not listed explicitly should be left at their defaults.

-AMIX kernel is hard-coded to recognize only 4-16 megs of Fast RAM.
+Memory: AMIX kernel is hard-coded to recognize only 4-16 megs of Fast RAM.
 RAM cards will not work since the kernel seems to map the memory address of the SCSI drive wrong with any more than 16 MB RAM.
 Apparently you can add 32-bit memory to your config: AMIX will ignore it.
-This might be useful if you go to install a dual-booting system (install AMIX, leave space for AmigaDOS partition and then later install Workbench as usual).
-See: Amix in WinUAE on English Amiga Board.
+This might be useful if you go to install a dual-booting system and want to add RAM that will work in Workbench side.

 Go to the configuration page and select 'Save as“ to save your configuration.
 Each time you start WinUAE you may need to “Load” this configuration.